Income Tax

-Section 115AD of the Income Tax Act, 1961, deals with Tax on income of Foreign Institutional Investors from securities [excluding dividend income which is exempt u/s 10(34) and income from units of mutual fund which is exempt u/s 10(35)] or capital gains arising from their transfer.
+Section 210 of the Income-tax Act, 2025 (“Act”) deals with tax on income of Foreign Institutional Investors from securities (other than units referred to in section 208 of the Act), or capital gains arising from transfer of such securities.
 The section provides that the word "securities" shall have the meaning assigned to it in clause (h) of section 2 of the Securities Contract (Regulation) Act, 1956.

-The section further defines the expression "Foreign Institutional Investor" - means such investor as the Central Government may, by notification in the Offical Gazette, specify in this behalf.
+Section 210 of the Act further defines the expression "Foreign Institutional Investor" to mean such investor as the Central Government may, by notification in the Official Gazette, specified in this behalf.

 |